 This species has few cross veins and non forking veins along the front of the wing.
-The all dark antennae separate S. nigra from other similar species.
+It is uniformly dark brown and with all dark antennae.
+This the commonest of the three Sisyra species, the other two are rare.

 Around streamside vegetation.